 | Braves 2023 | +1.43 | +231 / 162 g | finished |

-The catch: paces regress
+The catch, vindicated: paces regress

-For what run differential is worth in wins — and who’s currently beating their differential in the standings — the live season tracker carries the Pythagorean ledger, updated daily; the scoring backdrop that inflates or deflates all these raw numbers is in the 2026 run environment piece.
+For what run differential is worth in wins — and who’s currently beating their differential in the standings — the live season tracker carries the Pythagorean ledger, updated regularly; the scoring backdrop that inflates or deflates all these raw numbers is in the 2026 run environment piece.

 Reproduce it

 Both datasets are bundled and re-buildable. data_layer/build_standings_multiseason.py pulls final regular-season standings 2021–2024 from statsapi.mlb.com into standings_multiseason.json (W, L, RS, RA per team-season; 2020 omitted as a 60-game season); data_layer/refresh_mlb_2026.py pulls the live 2026 standings into mlb_2026_standings.json.
 Run differential per game is (RS − RA) / games; the ±0.30 middle is a straight count.
-The chart is charts/chart_run_diff_context.py.
+The chart is charts/chart_run_diff_context.py; re-running the refresh and the chart any morning re-measures the season against the same 120-season ruler, which is how this update was produced.

 Sources & Further Reading